 So during the regular season, the Niners' defense made opposing quarterbacks look like Blaine Gabbert.
 During the playoffs, the Niners made opposing quarterbacks look like Aaron Rodgers.
 That's a huge performance swing.

 One factor in the decline of the Niners' pass rush was Justin Smith nursing injuries.
 Another factor was that Flacco had a history-books playoff run.
-Measured by opposing passer rating, the four worst performances of the postseason were posted by Indianapolis, Denver, Atlanta and San Francisco -- the teams that faced Flacco.
+Measured by opposing passer rating, three of the four worst performances of the postseason were posted by Indianapolis, Denver and San Francisco -- the teams that faced Flacco.

 But matters went deeper -- the Niners' secondary simply did not play well.
 It wasn't just the 56-yard touchdown pass surrendered on third-and-10 in the Super Bowl, even with San Francisco in a coverage intended to stop the long pass.
 (See more on that below.)
 The game's Hidden Play came in the first quarter, when Flacco threw incompletion on third-and-9 from the San Francisco 18, but the Niners were called for offside.
 Now facing third-and-4, Flacco threw a touchdown pass -- a four-point swing in a game the Ravens would win by three points.
 Baltimore came out empty with linemen up, a Belichick style suddenly in the Nevermores' repertoire.
 San Francisco rushed four, meaning seven to cover five receivers -- and Anquan Boldin blew into the end zone not covered by anyone.
 Ouch.